Why My Disability Led Me To Become a Life Coach For Other Disabled Women

 With so little life and career support available for women with disabilities, Melanie McCaw set up her own service – Elysium Coaching.
 Melanie tells her story and is offering a free coaching giveaway too.

 As a disabled woman, I have faced many challenges both personally and prfessionally.
-Although my disability is not physical (I have dyspraxia) and therefore unseen, it affects every aspect of my life.
+Although my disability is unseen (I have dyspraxia) it affects every aspect of my life.

 As an adult, the greatest challenge has been employment.
 Not finding work per se, but finding work that is challenging and makes me want to stay.
 Until recently I have never stayed in any job for more than a year.
 My condition means I pick things up quickly in verbal form, and I find that after a few months I’m bored to tears and back on the job sites looking for something new to do.